swingflip-repo-archive/Generic-Genero-Application-Template-Lite/src/Lang_Readme_EN.txt

 |       |-- other-web-comp-resource       |
 |   ...                                 --

-I have written a string extracting tool which is located within the toolbox.
+I have written a string extraction tool which is located within the toolbox.
 This application is an example on how you can extract strings from your 4gl and per files.

 Using the same model, add you localisation according to the manual.